Kings Send Warriors to 7th Straight Home Loss, 112-94

 TIP-INS

 Kings: Fox left the game in the first quarter with tightness in his right groin but returned to the game in the second quarter. ...
-Coach Luke Walton said F Richaun Holmes (shoulder) looked good in the weight room but had no update on when he'd be able to return to practice.
+The Kings shot just 19 of 34 from the foul line. ...
+Walton said F Richaun Holmes (shoulder) looked good in the weight room but had no update on when he'd be able to return to practice.

 Warriors: After missing their first 17 3-point attempts last month in a loss at Sacramento, the Warriors made just 1 of 17 from long range in the first half.
 Golden State finished the game 4 for 28 from 3. ...
 F Draymond Green remained sidelined with a pelvic injury but should be able to return Thursday.